ricber/iacv_project/README.md

 ## Description

 This is the Matlab code of the Image Analysis and Computer Vision course project.
-The aim of the project was to experiment the notions acquired during theoretical lessons.
+The aim of the project was to practice the notions acquired during theoretical lessons.

 In particular, I accomplished the following tasks on a single image of a car:
 - Image extraction of keypoints features and ellipses detection (wheels of the car)